SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/configs/twr-k60n512/README.txt

   use the devkitARM or the NuttX GNU toolchain, you simply need to change the the following configuration options to your .config (or defconfig) file:

-    CONFIG_KINETIS_CODESOURCERYW=y  : CodeSourcery under Windows
+    CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows
-    CONFIG_KINETIS_CODESOURCERYL=y  : CodeSourcery under Linux
+    CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYL=y  : CodeSourcery under Linux
-    CONFIG_KINETIS_DEVKITARM=y      : devkitARM under Windows
+    CONFIG_ARMV7M_TOOLCHAIN_DEVKITARM=y      : devkitARM under Windows
-    CONFIG_KINETIS_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default)
+    CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default)

-  If you are not using CONFIG_KINETIS_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.
+  If you are not using CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

   NOTE: the CodeSourcery (for Windows) and devkitARM toolchains are